Chandra-mohn/nexflow/nexflow-toolchain/docs/VSCODE-EXTENSION-GUIDE.md

 1. Ensure `nexflow.diagnostics.enabled` is `true`
 2. Check file is saved (some diagnostics require save)
 3. Look for errors in Output panel

+### Visual Designer Not Opening
+1. Ensure file is a `.proc` file
+2. Check for parse errors in the file first
+3. Try reloading the window

 ### Server Crashes
 1. Enable verbose tracing: set `nexflow.trace.server` to `verbose`